Skip to Content

 Cricut Blade Anatomy

-While I was learning about this topic, I was quite confused with some of the terminology that I read across the web regarding the Cricut blades.
+When I first entered the Cricut world, I was pretty confused with some of the terminology I read on the web regarding the blades.
 If you find yourself in the same spot, here I am to make it easy for you to understand.

-Besides, colors and functionality when you see a picture of one particular blade what you are seeing is not just the blade itself, but also the housing.
+Besides colors and functionality, when you see a picture of a blade, you see the blade itself and the housing.

 Let me describe it better here:

-• Housing: is what holds the blade in place.
-When your blade is due for a change, you don’t need to change the housing.
+• Housing: it’s what holds the blade in place.
+You don’t need to change the housing when your blade is due for a change.

-• Drive Housing: This type of housing is specifically designed for the Cricut Maker only, and they differ from standard housing blades because they have a golden top gear.
-The Cricut Adaptive Tool System drives these gears.
-Drive Housing blades come with a plastic cover that should be left at all times to keep the gears clean.
+• Drive Housing: This type of housing is designed explicitly for Maker machines, and they differ from standard housing blades because they have a golden top gear that the Cricut Adaptive Tool System drives.
+Drive Housing blades have a plastic cover that should always be left to keep the gears clean.

-• Blade: blades look somewhat similar to a small nail, and are inserted inside the housings.
+• Blades: They look similar to a small nail and are inserted inside the housings.
 Blades can be replaced when cuts are not as sharp as they used to be.
-Note: blades for drive housings look all different.

-Cricut Blades and Tips – Quick Reference Table
+Cricut Blades and Tools – Quick Reference Table and Infographic

 Rotary Bladex